vickycam320/int-u3l5-23-24-student-exercises/README.md

 - JavaScript provides a powerful tool in the `.style` property to dynamically adjust styles.
 - Remember to use camel case for CSS properties that are typically hyphenated when using them in JavaScript.
-- Practicing with real-world coding activities helps solidify the concepts.

 ## **Further Reading**
 For those interested in diving deeper, consider looking into: